cisco/mindmeld/source/blueprints/video_discovery.rst

    Selecting hyperparameters using k-fold cross-validation with 5 splits Best accuracy: 98.36%, params: {'C': 10, 'class_weight': {0: 0.5805006811989102, 1: 3.431368821292776, 2: 0.9903185247275775, 3: 5.1444117647058825, 4: 2.906170886075949, 5: 0.6776020174232005}, 'fit_intercept': False}

 You can use similar options to inspect and experiment with the Entity Recognizer and the other NLP classifiers.
 Finding the optimal machine learning settings is a highly iterative process involving several rounds of model training (with varying configurations), testing, and error analysis.
-See the User Guide for more about training, tuning, and evaluating the various Workbench classifiers.
+See the User Guide for more about training, tuning, and evaluating the various MindMeld classifiers.

 .. admonition:: Exercise